syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### parentTaskbarBackground `string`
 {:#members:parenttaskbarbackground}

-Specifies the background of parent taskbar in gantt
+Specifies the background of parent taskbar in Gantt

 #### Default Value: